Air modelling for Defra

 The Pollution Climate Mapping Model is used to produce background maps, 1x1 km grids of pollutant concentrations, for the UK.
 These are available from the modelling data page.
 In addition you can download modelled background maps by Local Authority from the LAQM pages.

 Community Multi-scale Air Quality Modelling System (CMAQ)

-The Community Multi-scale Air Quality Modelling System (CMAQ) is used by Ricardo-AEA on behalf of Defra to calculate daily air quality forecasts.
+The Community Multi-scale Air Quality Modelling System (CMAQ) is used by Ricardo Energy & Environment on behalf of Defra to calculate daily air quality forecasts.
 The daily forecast results are presented on the UK AIR forecasting pages.
 CMAQ is an open source model developed by the USEPA, which can be downloaded from the CMAQ website.
 The CMAQ forecasting model uses meteorological data from the Weather Research and Forecasting model (WRF).
 The model outputs are produced to a 50x50 km resolution over Europe, with nested 10x10 km squares for the UK.

 Defra also funds a project to investigate and demonstrate how CMAQ might meet Defra’s needs with respect to the national modelling and assessment of UK air quality policies and to develop a configuration optimised for those needs.
 See the CMAQ-UK page for more information.

 Fine Resolution Atmospheric Multi-pollutant Exchange (FRAME)